GanshengT/EEG_RFc_focusedAttentionMeditation/readme.md

 ### Prerequisites
 * install R-studio and appopriate [R environment] (https://www.rstudio.com/)
-* the data should be in txt format with sample rate of 256, you can refer to the example in this repository
+* the data should be in txt format of the developped protocol stated in the report with sample rate of 256, you can take a look at *MOHUstoryBioRes.txt* in storing data.
+The recording data should last more than 10 minutes for meditation and more than 8 minutes for story phase

 ### Installing packages